 I think it’s fair to say 99% of parents reading this page think that their child is talented.
 He or she very well may be and of course you should support your child and let’s face it we all are biased in one way or another when it comes to our kids.

 But even the most talented kids are not perfect all the time and parents who constantly tell their child they are great when they are not are doing a them great disservice.

 I remember after one performance, I asked my then 15 year-old son how he thought he did and his response was, “Eh.”
-I replied that while he did a good job I had heard him perform that song better.
+I replied, with a kind tone, that while he did a good job I had heard him perform that song better.
 He agreed.
-An 10 year old girl overheard me and told me I was “mean” because I said that instead of telling him he was great.
+A 10 year old girl overheard me and told me I was “mean” because I said that instead of telling him he was great.
 I explained that it is not “mean” to be honest.